KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 ## Moving files

 The `shutil` module can be used to move files in python.
-(I do not commonly do this)

 ```
 import shutil